 “Spread love everywhere you go.
 Let no one ever come to you without leaving happier.” — Mother Teresa

-Most people have an awfully difficult time trying to express themselves, especially feelings and needs.
-Sadly, many times after some amount of failed attempts, they relinquish some of the decisions of the relationship to the other person.
+Most people have a difficult time expressing themselves, especially when it comes to their feelings and needs.
+Sadly, often, after several failed attempts, they end up giving up and relinquish the decision making process of the relationship to the other person.

-- if you feel like you can’t start with your feelings… try asking about how they feel about it first.
+- If you feel like you can’t start with your feelings… try asking about how they feel about it first.